krathalan/apparmor-profiles/README.md

 You may need to add local changes to allow `polybar` to access your configuration files, if you keep them somewhere other than `~/.config/polybar/`.

 You may need to add local changes to allow `polybar` modules to work which I have not tested.
 I have tested the following modules to work: i3, xwindow, network, pulseaudio, cpu, date.

+### postfix
+These profiles may not work depending on your configuration.
+Patches accepted.

 ### redshift
 This profile has been tested to work correctly on Xorg with the `redshift` repo package and on Sway with the `redshift-wlr-gamma-control` AUR package.